14 Animals With Opposable Thumbs

 Despite sharing similarities with chimpanzees, bonobos are tiny primates primarily consuming plants.

-Of all the great apes, these are the socialist because of their excellent networking and bonding skills.
-They enjoy playing together and spending time together, as well as grooming.
+Of all the great apes, these are the socialists because of their excellent networking and bonding skills.
+They enjoy playing together, spending time together, and grooming.

 They are primarily found in the Democratic Republic of the Congo’s lowland jungles and swamp forests.